 Hood or No Hood?

 While everybody has their own opinion, it's important to consider whether or not you want a jacket with a hood.
-There are many pros for either option.
+There are many pros to either option.
 A jacket with a hood provides additional warmth in the presence of bad weather.

 Caring for Your Insulated Jacket

 Even though insulated jackets are the "workhorse" pieces that we tend to stash and thrash, they do require specific care.
 Most of the shell fabrics are treated with a durable water repellent (DWR) finish that eventually will wear off.
 This will happen as you use it, wear it, and wash it.
 It's also important to wash your coat; while dirt accumulates in the insulation, this can decrease the amount of space for air pockets.
 As a result, a dirty jacket will be less lofty and warm; make sure you occasionally wash it so it's the warmest it can be.